First steps

 SSH

 For some workspaces this is the only option to login to your workspace.
-These are typically command line only workspaces (e.g. Ubuntu 20.04 command line).
+These are typically command line only workspaces (e.g. Ubuntu 22.04 command line or Python Workbench CLI).

 Since connection via SSH also works for most other workspace types, it could also be a useful option in some other scenarios, e.g. when you want to copy a file from your laptop to the workspace.